ElementsProject/lightning/doc/contribute-to-core-lightning/coding-style-guidelines/writing-json-schemas.md

 5. If a field requires another field value, use the pattern
    `"properties": { "field": { "enum": [ "val1", "val2" ] } }` inside the "if".
 6. Inside the "then", use `"additionalProperties": false` and place empty `{}` for all the other possible properties.
-7. If you haven't covered all the possibilties with `if` statements, add an `else` with `"additionalProperties": false` which simply mentions every allowable property.
+7. If you haven't covered all the possibilities with `if` statements, add an `else` with `"additionalProperties": false` which simply mentions every allowable property.
 This ensures that the fields can _only_ be present when conditions are met.

 ### Exceptions in dynamic schema generation

-- If response (`RETURN VALUE`) should not be generated dynamically and you want it to be a custom text message instead.
+- If response (`RETURN VALUE`) should not be generated dynamically, and you want it to be a custom text message instead.
 You can use `return_value_notes` to add custom text with empty `properties`.
 Examples: `setpsbtversion`, `commando`, `recover`.
 - If only one of multiple request parameters can be provided then utilize `oneOfMany` key with condition defining arrays.
 For example, `plugin` command defines it as `"oneOfMany": [["plugin", "directory"]]` and it prints the parameter output as